Home

 RFID IN THE SUPPLY CHAIN

-This online course is available on the IEEE website.
-The professional engineers will learn how to apply the concept of Risk
+This course, originally designed by Judith Myerson, is available on the IEEE Website.
+You will learn how to apply the concept of Risk Management to your business or your organization in order to prevent

 your exposure to the risks of loss due to the various risk factors

-that are involved in any engineering disciplines:
+that are involved in any engineering disciplines including:

 |